-I first started learning sign language in 1986, my inspiration came after seeing a group of deaf people signing on the summit of Snowden – I headed back down the mountain and started Level 1 sign language soon after.
-At the time I was a youth and community worker in Manchester working with homeless young people.
-I intended to learn sign language so we could increase access to young deaf people and achieved my Level 3 qualification with this in mind.
-However, in the mid 1990’s I decided to train as a sign language interpreter and enrolled on the course at Wolverhampton University.
+I first started learning sign language in 1986 when I was a youth and community worker in Manchester, working with homeless young people.
+My goal was to increase access to young deaf people, and I achieved my Level 3 qualification with this in mind.
+In the mid-1990s, I decided to pursue a career in sign language interpretation and enrolled on the course at Wolverhampton University.

 During my training, I worked as a CSW before joining the interpreting team at RNID in Manchester.
 I qualified in 1999 and have since worked as a freelance interpreter.

 I work primarily within secure mental health settings and within the community.

 I also interpret: